DOT Physical Exam for CDL and Non-CDL License Drivers

 A DOT physical exam is valid for up to 24 months.
 A medical examiner’s certificate may be issued for less than 24 months when it is necessary to monitor medical conditions, such as high blood pressure and diabetic condition.

 Pass Your DOT Medical Exam!
 Our examiner knows how important it is that you continue your livelihood as a commercial driver.
-With his extensive knowledge of the DOT Physical Exam guidelines that meet the requirements of the FMCSA Department of Transportation, our certified examiner will guide you through the DOT Physical Exam requirements.
+DOT doctor will guide you through the CDL Physical Exam requirements.